jaejae-lee/KickOff-football-team-generator/README.md

 print teamA and teamB in screen show team generate button when it's fullplayer.

+split based on positions
+//study about payload

-player delete func.
+player delete func.EJ
 select position - radio - save ?

-25th Wed:
-split based on positions
+//gulp file is not working.

 26th Thur: